PrasanKumar93/my-notes/react/02-spa.md

 <blockquote>
 "Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface" by Doug Mcllroy
 </blockquote>

+### JS Tips
+- Use map, filter & reduce instead for/while loop in JSX (not a hard rule but recommendation)
+- **Rule of hooks** : Don't call hooks inside a loop or condition

+### Editor
+- Use 'prettier' extension in VSCode with "Format on save" enabled in editor settings